 QUICK ANSWER

-Use a Florida real estate full length practice exam strategy only after you have done enough topic practice to make the score useful.
-Take at least two full 100-question timed practice exams before test day.
-Use 210 minutes, no notes, no phone, no pauses, and fresh Florida-specific questions.
-A strong readiness signal is 80% or higher, no major content area below 65%, math completed without panic, and at least 20 to 30 minutes left for review.
+A Florida real estate full-length practice exam is useful only after you have done enough topic practice for the score to mean something.
+For final readiness, simulate the official format: 100 multiple-choice questions, 210 minutes, closed book, no phone, no pauses, and fresh Florida-specific questions.
+A strong practice signal is 80% or higher, no major content area below 65%, math completed without panic, and enough time left to review flagged questions.
+Use the free 25-question timed practice exam as a shorter checkpoint, then use the full app bank for deeper timed work.

 A full exam will mostly confirm broad gaps.
 Rebuild by topic first.